rubik/pyg/docs/index.rst

 :Keywords: python, easy_install, packages, pypi
 :Date: |today|

-pyg is a Python Package Manager.
+Pyg is a Python Package Manager.
 It can install, remove and bundle packages.

 .. toctree::
    :maxdepth: 1